-COL STREIT: So subsequent to receipt of that information from

-- 15 PO Theissen paragraph 35 at about 1556 that afternoon, you were copied on an email from PO Theissen to SQNLDR Woodward that outlined the QPS requirements in relation to the identification of the crews of the other helicopters in company with the MRH-90 at the time of the incident. - 20 CMDR SHAW: That's correct, sir.
+COL STREIT: So subsequent to receipt of that information from 15 PO Theissen - paragraph 35 - at about 1556 that afternoon, you were copied on an email from PO Theissen to SQNLDR Woodward that outlined the OPS requirements in relation to the identification of the crews of the other helicopters in company with the MRH-90 at the time of the incident.

-COL STREIT: That email, did that email contain a list of questions that the QPS wanted the Service Police to use as the basis for obtaining witness statements?
+COL STREIT: That email, did that email contain a list of questions that the OPS wanted the Service Police to use as the basis for obtaining witness statements?